The Blog Sample

 Blog bundles in state 'ACTIVE'.

-To start the blog application (.eba file) you downloaded earlier, create a directory
+Now start the blog application (.eba file) you downloaded earlier, by

 If you subsequently delete the .eba from the load directory the application